FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 4: Like a profile**

-As an user, I want to be able to like a person's profile.
+As a conference attendee, I want to be able to like a person's profile, so that I can later be matched with this person.

 _User interface mockups_